What Its Like

 Vineyard Nursery: A clean, comfortable, well staffed and well stocked nursery for birth through eighteen months, is right next to the sanctuary.
 Available from ten minutes before each service until the end of the service.
 A registration process insures that parents and guardians are matched with their children for pick up.

-Vineyard Pre-School: Age appropriate classes for the young ones are well staffed and provide a safe and caring environment and simple lessons for the older pre-school children.
+Vineyard Toddler, Pre-School, and Kindergarten classes : Age appropriate classes for the young ones are well staffed and provide a safe and caring environment and simple lessons for the older pre-school children.
 The rooms have age specific toys and activities and a beautiful underwater mural for the young ones.
-(Kindergarten is included in the pre-school program.)
 Available from ten minutes before each service until the end of the service.
 A registration process insures that parents and guardians are matched with their children for pick up.

 Vineyard Student Ministries: Youth (5th through 12th grade) [visit web site]

 We have a team of dedicated volunteers serving under the supervision of our Youth Director.
 Like all our volunteers working with minors, team members are well screened and supervised to insure a safe and quality experience for the young people.

 9:30 and 11:00am Sunday Celebrations: 5th - 8th Grades meet each Sunday at the 11am celebration, from after opening worship through the end of the service.
 It’s a chance to relax and get to know God.
 We have fun together, we read the Bible together, and we pray together.
 Please join us -- there’s no pressure... you’ll meet good friends, discover how awesome loving Jesus is, and score some sweet high fives!
 Seriously, we practice our high fives.